 1. Check your credit score before you apply

 Your credit score is a measure of your ability to repay the loan.
 Therefore, the higher your credit score, the better your chances of approval.
-Ideally, it would help if you had a credit score of above 750 to get approved easily.
+Ideally, it would help if you had a credit score of above 685 or higher to get approved easily.
 If you have a lower score, it is better to wait and improve before you approach any bank or NBFC with a personal loan application.
 You can improve your credit by paying off your existing debt, paying all your bills on time, not maxing out your credit cards, etc.

 2. Do not make multiple loan applications